bfi-prog-notes/bfi-prog-notes.github.io/_posts/2022-04-10-worzel-gummidge.md

+---
+layout: post
+title: Worzel Gummidge Restoration Screening
+published: true
+date: 2022-04-10
+readtime: true
+categories: ['IN PERSON & PREVIEWS']
+tags: [Television]
+metadata:
+pdf: '2022-04-10-worzel-gummidge.pdf'
+---

 _We are delighted to announce that the guests at this event will include actors Mike Berry, Lorraine Chase and Jeremy Austin Bullock._

 With renewed interest in _Worzel Gummidge_ thanks to Mackenzie Crook’s brilliant re-imagining of the stories, this is an ideal time to revisit the late-70s ITV version, where the loveable scarecrow was portrayed by Jon Pertwee.
 New copies have been made from the original camera negatives, and we’re delighted to debut these pristine restorations (three episodes), prior to a future HD release from Fabulous Films on Blu-ray.
 **bfi.org.uk**

 ‘He says and does the things that all of us would like to do, but are too shy, self-conscious and respectful to.
 Being rude to those in authority, being selfish... there is something of Worzel in all of us.’
 So said Jon Pertwee of the character he most loved to play, scarecrow Worzel Gummidge.